maxhbr/LDBcollector/md/XFree86-1.1.md

                                 "description": "Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party."
                             }
                         ],
                         "_str": "Description: Relevant documentation for the software should be treated in the same way as for the software.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n- Sublicense the acquired source code.
-(Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Sublicensing Modified Source Code (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n\nConditions:\nOlConditionTreeLeaf (OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/1\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/1\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer included in the license, _condition_description = })\n\n", "conditions": {
+(Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Sublicensing Modified Source Code (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n\nConditions:\nOlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/1\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/1\", _condition_conditionType = OBLIGATION, _condition_name = Include a copyright notice, list of terms and conditions, and disclaimer included in the license, _condition_description = }\n\n", "conditions": {
                             "name": "Include a copyright notice, list of terms and conditions, and disclaimer included in the license", "type": "OBLIGATION"